About Us

 He has been instrumental in establishing KOALA to promote bench to bedside medicine, early phase paediatric oncology trials and precision medicine in Australia and New Zealand

-Laura joined KOALA as the Clinical Trials Manager in 2022.
+Laura joined KOALA as the National Coordinating Centre Manager in 2022.
 In this role, Laura works collaboratively with key stakeholders to advance the research being undertaken by the KOALA National Coordinating Centre.

 Laura brings extensive experience in Australasian clinical and psychosocial research, having previously coordinated large Australian and New Zealand cardiology and respiratory studies.
 She brings a passion for improving the lives of children, young people, and their families when faced with a childhood cancer diagnosis.